-Impairment of Loans and advances to customers is considered a Key Audit Matter because the directors make complex and significant judgments over both timing of recognition of impairment and the estimation of the amount of any such impairment.
+Expected credit losses (ECL) on loans and advances to customers is considered a Key Audit Matter because the directors make complex and significant judgments over both timing of recognition of impairment and the estimation of the amount of any such impairment.
+The loans and advances are material to the Bank as they represent 25% of its total assets.